-For the re-utilization of ILC infrastructure with a $C^3$ energy upgrade we will consider the case of a 30 / 20 km tunnel constructed for ILC including the main linac and beam delivery system (BDS).
-For $e^+e^-$ collisions, a center of mass energy of 3 / 2 TeV is presently considered the limit for a practical beam delivery system that accounts for beamsstrahlung effects.
-This BDS would need to be on the order of 2 km per side leaving 13 / 8 km of tunnel to reach the colliding beam energy of 1.5 / 1 TeV.
-This main linac length would be achievable with the nominal C operating gradient of 120 / 155 MeV/m and a fill factor of ~90%.
-A summary of the parameters is shown in Table 15.3.
+For $e^+e^-$ collisions, a center of mass energy upgrade to 3 (2) TeV is presently considered the limit for a practical beam delivery system that accounts for beamsstrahlung effects.
+This BDS would need to be on the order of 2 km per side leaving 13 (7) km of tunnel to reach the colliding beam energy of 1.5 (1) TeV.
+This main linac length would be achievable with the nominal C operating gradient of 120 (155) MeV/m and a fill factor of ~90%.
+A summary of the parameters is shown in Table 15.6.

 Beyond the main linac tunnel, the DC electron gun, polarized positron source and damping ring tunnels could also be re-utilized.
 The helium cryoplants for the ILC could also be repurposed in part if they use a liquid nitrogen pre-cooler stage for the cryoplant.
-For $C^3$ only, the nitrogen pre-cooler would need to be operated.
+For $C^3$ , only the nitrogen pre-cooler would need to be operated.
 It is likely that additional cryoplants would need to be installed for the required cooling capacity of the main linac.